UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 #### UnrealBuildTool HTML5 Injection

 because HTML5 is (think of it as) a "new" platform, UnrealBuildTool (UBT) needs to be told about this.
-This is done by injecting the HTML5 c# files into UBT.
+This is done by injecting the HTML5 c# paths into UBT.

 ```c
 patch_UBT_HTML5()